Payday Loans | Teaching Me the Value of Money

 It was discharged a number of years ago.
 Since then, my spending habits have been rather different.
 I think more in terms of long-term goals than short-term gratification.
 Oh, I do splurge now and again, but it’s nowhere near as bad as it used to be.
 The most obvious reminder to me of the way I used to spend money is my music collection.
 It began in junior high and today I have several hundred compact discs to show for it.
 I used to spend almost everything I earned on new music.

 Today, I make a budget and stick to it.
 I make sure that I have what I need, and more importantly, that my family has what it needs.
 When I get involved in anything that deals with money, I refer to my records.
 It’s nice that way because having documentation of your spending habits paints a very clear picture.
 You know where your money is going and you know what areas may be cause for concern.

 With payday loans, I knew when repayment would occur

-That kind of documentation has also been key in the choice I’ve made now and again to apply for payday loans.
+That kind of documentation has also been key in the choice I’ve made now and again to request payday loans.
 I remember when I needed to put a security deposit down on my family’s first apartment.
 I was earning enough money to pay the rent and take care of our other expenses, but the deposit happened to come at a difficult time.
 It was a very desirable apartment and I needed to put the deposit down quickly in order to secure it.
-Applying for payday loans to bridge that gap helped me get that brand new apartment.
+Requesting payday loans to bridge that gap helped me get that brand new apartment.
 The terms were very easy to understand.
 All I had to pay was $15 for every $100 borrowed.
 This amounted to $345 ($300 payday loan plus $45 as the solitary fee).
 I knew the exact date on which the payment for my loan would be deducted from my checking account, which made it very easy to plan my budget.